WOOD-TV: News operation

 After taking over WOTV's operations, WOOD-TV then began simulcasting some of its newscasts on that station as well as airing specially produced newscasts covering Battle Creek and Kalamazoo.
 That station had shuttered its separate news department in 1990; despite serving the market's second-largest city, Kalamazoo, it had long been plagued by weak viewership as its reach was limited to the southern portion of the market.
 Since then, WOTV has largely functioned as WOOD-TV's Kalamazoo/Battle Creek bureau.
 In 1992, WOOD-TV launched a separate news department for WOTV.
 However, despite having WOOD-TV's resources behind it, it made no impact in the ratings.
 LIN TV finally decided to shut down WOTV's news operation permanently in August 2003.
 Since then, the station has simulcast some of WOOD-TV's newscasts (currently its weekday morning, 6 p.m. and 11 p.m. newscasts), but this time without any separate opens or segments.

 On October 21, 2007, WOOD-TV began offering a nightly prime time newscast at 10 p.m. on WXSP-CD, joining the longer-established 10 p.m. newscast on Fox affiliate WXMI (channel 17) and CW affiliate WWMT-DT2.
-The entertainment and lifestyle magazine show eightWest premiered on October 5, 2009 and airs weekday mornings at 11 a.m. for an hour, as well as being streamed live on the station's website.
+The entertainment and lifestyle magazine show eightWest premiered on October 5, 2009, and airs weekday mornings at 11 a.m. for an hour, as well as being streamed live on the station's website.
 Also on that date, WOOD-TV became the second station in southwestern Michigan to begin broadcasting its local newscasts in 16:9 widescreen enhanced definition.
 Although not truly high definition, the broadcast matches the ratio of HD television screens.
 The simulcasts on WOTV were included in the upgrade.
 On October 22, 2011, WOOD-TV became the third television station in southwestern Michigan (behind Fox affiliate WXMI and CBS affiliate WWMT) to broadcast local newscasts in high definition.

-On September 20, 2016, WOOD-TV began a half-hour newscast at 7:00 p.m., becoming the first station in Grand Rapids to do so; as a result, Access Hollywood moved from WOOD-TV to sister station WOTV.
+On September 20, 2016, WOOD-TV began a half-hour newscast at 7 p.m., becoming the first station in Grand Rapids to do so; as a result, Access Hollywood moved from WOOD-TV to sister station WOTV.

+The station's weather team provides forecasts for iHeartMedia's Grand Rapids cluster (including its former radio sister), as well as Christian station WCSG.